-Under Law 3/2013 of 4 June, creating the National Commission on Markets and Competition NCMC), the Ministry of Energy, Tourism and Digital Agenda may supervise acquisitions of shares of (or by) companies undertaking regulated energy activities (regulated gas activities include regasification, primary storage, transportation and distribution of natural gas) or owners of certain types of key energy assets, as such supervision may lead to a post-closing notification of the relevant transaction or potentially, in some cases, even to the imposition of conditions on the acquirer or the target company.
-These powers are vested in the Ministry of Energy, Tourism and Digital Agenda, but for the time being, until the Ministry is provided with the appropriate resources, they will be exercised by the NCMC.
+Under Law 3/2013 of 4 June, creating the National Commission on Markets and Competition (NCMC),7 the Ministry for Ecological Transition may supervise acquisitions of shares of (or by) companies8 undertaking regulated energy activities (regulated gas activities include regasification, primary storage, transportation and distribution of natural gas) or owners of certain types of key energy assets,9 as such supervision may lead to a post-closing notification of the relevant transaction or potentially, in some cases, even to the imposition of conditions on the acquirer or the target company.

 The most notable feature of this supervision is that it is made following an ex post communication regime (i.e., there is no authorisation but rather a communication).
-Furthermore, in the event of acquisitions made by regulated companies or in the scenario in which the acquisition is made by a regulated energy company or a non-EU or non-EEA resident company, the Ministry of Energy, Tourism and Digital Agenda would be entitled to impose conditions, provided that the NCMC believes there is a real and sufficiently serious threat to the security of the supply of electricity, gas or hydrocarbons within the scope of the activities undertaken by the acquirer.
+Furthermore, in the event of acquisitions made by regulated companies or in the scenario in which the acquisition is made by a regulated energy company or a non-EU or non-EEA resident company, the Ministry for Ecological Transition would be entitled to impose conditions, provided that the NCMC believes there is a real and sufficiently serious threat to the security of the supply of electricity, gas or hydrocarbons within the scope of the activities undertaken by the acquirer.

-Apart from this, the acquisition of holdings in the market operators (i.e., Operador del Mercado Ibérico de Energía, Polo Español, Red Eléctrica de España, Enagás GTS and Compañía Logística de Hidrocarburos CLH) beyond a certain threshold is restricted, regardless of the nationality of the acquirer.
+Apart from this, the acquisition of holdings in the market operators (i.e., Operador del Mercado Ibérico de Energía, Polo Español, Red Eléctrica de España, Enagás GTS and Compañía Logística de Hidrocarburos CLH) beyond a certain threshold is restricted, regardless of the nationality of the acquirer.10